Table of Contents

 Depositional Environments and Reservoir Quality

-The physical features of a reservoir begin with its depositional environment, which determines grain size, sorting, mineralogy, and initial pore geometry.
-Understanding these environments helps predict reservoir continuity and quality away from well control.
+The physical characteristics of reservoir rocks—such as grain size, sorting, mineralogy, and pore geometry—are primarily determined by their depositional environment.
+Understanding these environments enables geoscientists to predict reservoir continuity and quality beyond well control.

 Deltaic and Shoreline Deposits